sssshi/academic-kickstart/content/home/projects.md

-  title = "Design and implementation of fault case classification method for power grid equipment based on deep learning" date_start = "2018-06-01" date_end = "2018-01-01" description = "Classifying equipment defects using Deep Learning.Designing CNN and LSTM using Tensorflow."
+  title = "Design and implementation of fault case classification method for power grid equipment based on deep learning" date_start = "2018-06-01" date_end = "2018-01-01" description = "Designing CNN and LSTM using Tensorflow to classify equipment defects using the real data collected by human."

 [[item]]
   organization = "The University of Texas at Arlington"